-In Georgia, Kemp looks forward; activists head to court
+Georgia’s Democratic candidate for governor vows to fight on

 In 2016, with a slightly larger electorate, there were 16,739 provisional ballots.
 Of those, 7,592 were counted.
 State and campaign officials said they expected a much higher proportion to be counted this year.

-Kemp’s office has not released a county-by-county breakdown of provisional ballots, but Abrams’ campaign said they believe they are concentrated in metro Atlanta counties where Abrams won a large share of the vote.
-Broce said Kemp’s office is working on releasing more detailed information.

-The lawsuit at issue Thursday in an Atlanta federal court comes from voters who sued Kemp on Election Day alleging that Kemp presiding over an election in which he is a candidate “violates a basic notion of fairness.”
-The plaintiffs are asking the court to block Kemp from having anything more to do with managing his election.
+The lawsuit at issue Thursday morning in an Atlanta federal court came from voters who sued Kemp on Election Day alleging that his presiding over an election in which he is a candidate “violates a basic notion of fairness.”
+The plaintiffs asked the court to block Kemp from having anything more to do with managing his election.
+The hearing ended shortly after it began with the announcement of Kemp’s resignation.

 It’s not immediately clear what Kemp’s practical role was in the election tally.
 Local officials are responsible for counting the votes, including provisional ballots.
 County officials have until next Tuesday to certify their results and send them to Kemp’s office.
 Statewide certification must come by Nov.
 20.